Expecting an effective treatment? First, fix the leak

 So, say you wake up one morning and open the basement door to see the basement carpet wet.
 You could call someone to come and patch and paint and replace the carpet.
 But then the next morning you’d see the same thing with the carpet wet.
 Instead, first fix the leak, then the repairs will be effectual.

 The most common “leaks” we see are dental problems, heavy metals, emotional reasons, thyroid not picked up by common blood tests and scars.
-Certainly, this is not an exhaustive list and other items such as dietary issues of a high sugar and trans fat foods, other toxins, dirty electricity, etc. can all be “leaks.”
+Certainly, this is not an exhaustive list and other items such as dietary issues of a high sugar and trans fat foods, other toxinsA poison made by certain bacteria, plants, or animals, including insects., dirty electricity, etc. can all be “leaks.”

 In short, “first fix the leak” and then the treatments are so much more effective.